 Must Probation Conditions Require Defendant's Knowledge?

 In using this discretion, judges may prohibit otherwise lawful conduct that the judge decides is “reasonably related to the crime of which defendant was convicted or to future criminality.”
 People v.
 Lent (1975) 15 Cal.
 3d 481,485.
 Such conditions may even deprive or limit a constitutional right “[o]therwise enjoyed by the probationer who is not entitled to the same degree of constitutional protection as other citizens.
 “People v.
 Lopez (1998) 66 Cal.
 App.
 4th 615, 624.
 If such a condition affects a constitutional right, the condition must be “closely tailored” in its scope to address legitimate purposes only.
 In re Sheena K. (2007) 40 Cal.
-4th 875, 890.Main Point: Is a Probation Condition that a Person not Own, Possess or Have a Firearm or Other Weapon Unconstitutional Without a Knowledge Requirement?
+4th 875, 890.Main Point: A probation condition that a defendant not own, possess, or have in his custody or control a firearm is not unconstitutional, even if a knowledge requirement is omitted from the condition.

 The condition also must be sufficiently “precise” and unambiguous so probationer knows what is prohibited.
 See Sheena K. at 889.
 It cannot be vague.
 In other words, it cannot be such that “men of common intelligence must necessarily guess at its meaning.”
 This is a due process issue of proper notice.